-Clifton has overcome mountains of adversity on his journey to the present, including hurdles over the Gangs, Drugs and Corruption during his youth in the 6O8.
+Clifton has overcome mountains of adversity on his journey to adulthood, including hurdles over the Gangs, Drugs and Corruption during his youth in the 6O8.
 He and many of his friends have fallen victim, or casualty, to these forces.
 Cliff and his Brothers were teased as the The Nature Boys by some of their peers, and Clifton – Clifford The Big Red Dog.
 He was later called harsher names during adolescent years, including Skinhead, Hick, Mophead, Fag, Gay, Queer, Homo, Wigger, Nigger, Nigger-lover, White Trash, Poor, Scum, Slime, Bitch, Crazy, Psycho, Retard, Crazy, Hippie, Nut, Nerd, Punk, Nazi, Goofy, Corny, Cheesy, Loser, Fuckup, Bastard, Wannabe and Burnout, among many other things.
-Young Beef was afflicted with trauma-induced scoliosis – at his first job – unable to use the lift equipment as a minor, was falsely accused of stealing and refused a letter of recommendation – at his second.
+Young Beef was afflicted with trauma-induced scoliosis – at his first job – unable to use the lift equipment as a minor.
+He was falsely accused of stealing and refused a letter of recommendation – at his second.
 At 14, his Grandfather died on his Mom’s side, causing him a great amount of sorrow.
-The young man was arrested for the first time at age 16, for theft, by way of an anonymous tip, and was diagnosed with Depression and Bipolar Disorder – by different sources.
+The young man was arrested for the first time at age 16, for Felony Theft, as he was trying to save up to buy a car, by way of an Anonymous Tip.
+He was on and off Probation from 16-24.
+He completed all requirements, kept a job the whole time, graduated college and pissed clean every time.
+He never violated his probation a single time.
+In conjunction with an Underage Drinking Ticket and a Horribly Broken Home, he was diagnosed with Depression and Bipolar Disorder – by different sources.
 Cliff has neither condition.
-However, he did start Drinking, Smoking, popping Mushrooms and abusing Pills (especially Oxycontin, Oxycodone, Codeine, Cold Medicine and Adderall), overdosing on Lean, talking to himself and losing his hair around this time.
 Cliff was assaulted by Police around age 18, resulting in permanent nerve damage to his left foot.
+They gave the incoming UW-Madison student a Resisting Arrest Ticket for trying to free himself, while being beaten on the ground, defenseless.
 He dented his shin and dislocated his right shoulder, trying to show off and do snowboarding tricks.
-Cliff dislocated his left elbow, trying to show off and dunk at practice, and developed Shin Splints and Tendinitis by playing sports year round.
-The varsity basketball coach benched Cliff for his last two years of high school ball, as a personal vendetta.
-Clifton was benched in Soccer for the last few games and suffered a terrible hamstring sprain at the start of his senior Track season, putting him on rehab for the rest of the year.
+Cliff developed Shin Splints and Tendinitis by playing sports year round.
+The varsity basketball coach benched Cliff for his last two years of high school ball, as a personal vendetta for the drinking ticket.
+Clifton suffered a terrible hamstring sprain at the start of his senior Track season, putting him on rehab for the rest of the year.
+He rehabbed for several hours a day until Regionals where he competed for the last time as a high school athlete.
 Also, Cliff’s Mother and Brother were involved in near-fatal accidents in a short time span, causing Cliff a great deal of stress.
 Grefe developed Plantar Fasciitis from wearing too many shoes without arch support.
-He had Nightterrors, Epilepsy, Insomnia and Migraines on-and-off from around 16 to 23 – the time when he was taking Pills for pain and his alleged disorders.
+He had Nightterrors, Epilepsy, Insomnia and Migraines on-and-off from around 16 to 23.
+After starving for 2 years in LA, he has put on some weight after getting back to Madison.
+He currently works as an award winning Mover for one of the busiest locations in the country.

 The young king was accepted into the globally renowned, but nearby, University of Wisconsin – Madison in the Fall of 2008 on 9 different scholarships.
 Originally, Cliff planned to study Mathematics, as he had already passed Calculus 2 in high school.
 He passed AP and AS courses in Psychology, Spanish and Accounting.
 He was always more into the Sciences, though.
 Cliff went on to take many Business, Communications, Humanities, Sociology, Psychology and Language classes at UW – finding interest in not one but several other areas.
 Beef bought a Macbook, hung a mic from his dorm ceiling, employed Garageband, and started recording out of Sellery Hall 5B aka Gillin House.
 Their floor drink was the Gillinger.
-His roommate Jake Kastner tried to get Beef to study and slow down on the drinking, but with the added excitement of Freshman Year, the new student wound up drinking even more.
-His other floormates were also extremely helpful, including Tony “T-Lazz” Lazzeretti, Donny “D-Ri” Riles, Scott Coleman, Kaylan Gray, Sam Petricca, Big Dan, Jessie Costello, Sonia Hansen, Sarina Singh and Caitlin Zablotney.
-At this time, Beef began mixing vocals more seriously, but was still playing around for the most part.
-He continued to write a lot, though.
-Unfortunately, Cliff also caught a bad sickness for several months, and when paired with a lot of drinking, problems at home, and the MTV show “College Life” being shot in his dormitory, he had a tough first year at UW.
-Cliff was placed on academic probation at least 3 times over the course of his college career, mostly the result of overdrinking.
+His other floormates were also extremely helpful.
+At this time, Beef began mixing vocals more.
+He continued to write a lot.
+Unfortunately, Cliff also caught a bad sickness for several months, and when paired with problems at home, and the MTV show “College Life” being shot in his dormitory, he had a tough first year at UW.
+Cliff was placed on academic probation at least 3 times over the course of his college career.

 It was through the fraternity that Cliff met producer Quincy “Kwalae” Harrison of Bloomington, Indiana.
 The two connected on several levels, and had both already decided to move into their fraternity house during its inaugural year.
 After settling in, they adopted the name Zooniversity Music – in hopes to craft a Positive, Fun and Ironic sound that would connect their smaller Midwestern communities with larger Badger crowds, and the rest of the world.
 Since the house was new to their chapter, there were several vacant rooms, and the two were able to flip one of them into a makeshift studio.
 Quincy and Cliff went on a couple trips to Bloomington aka The Bloom in Southern Indiana.
 One was with fellow fraternity mate Paul Fass – who helped out a lot with fine tuning the sound.
 They recorded out of a rented office space over Spring Break once, and hit the IU campus to promote.
 With J.T.
 “Candyman” McWilliams, later SpeakEasy, and Deveron Crews aka D. Crews, and Jay, the crew went on a road trip to Minneapolis, where they recorded in an in-house studio and at Minneapolis Media Institute (MMI) – a space that Prince apparently used.
 Unfortunately, the files were lost, but the unit get to see the studio and Dinkytown.